DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation: Experiments

-Table \ref{tab:performance_comparison} shows the comparison results of our CoAR and the competitors on the DreamBench dataset.
+\textbf{Quantitative Results of Subject-Driven Personalization.} Table \ref{tab:performance_comparison} shows the comparison results of our DCoAR and the competitors on the DreamBench dataset.
 From the results, we have the following observations.
-First, CoAR achieves superior performance across multiple dimensions.
-In the CLIP-I metric, CoAR achieves a leading score of 0.8151, surpassing the second-best DreamBooth (Imagen) by 0.4\%, demonstrating its exceptional image fidelity.
-For CLIP-T, CoAR sets a new benchmark at 0.3184, outperforming the second-best method, Proxy-Tuning by 0.29\%, highlighting its superior cross-modal alignment capability.
-While CoAR ranks second on the DINO metric, it is substantially more efficient and user-friendly than the top-performing method, Proxy-Tuning, which requires training an additional diffusion model and generating hundreds to a thousand images per subject for data augmentation.
+First, DCoAR achieves superior performance across multiple dimensions.
+In the CLIP-I metric, DCoAR achieves a leading score of 0.8151, surpassing the second-best DreamBooth (Imagen) by 0.4\%, demonstrating its exceptional image fidelity.
+For CLIP-T, DCoAR sets a new benchmark at 0.3184, outperforming the second-best method, Proxy-Tuning by 0.29\%, highlighting its superior cross-modal alignment capability.
+While DCoAR ranks second on the DINO metric, it is substantially more efficient and user-friendly than the top-performing method, Proxy-Tuning, which requires training an additional diffusion model and generating hundreds to a thousand images per subject for data augmentation.